 If every citizen uses digital currency in India life will be a lot less easy.
 We can save tons of time by not waiting in queues.
 If there is no fiat currency but only digital currency then we can end even the biggest mammoths like corruption and black money easily because every digital transaction will be recorded.
 Mobile payments just made this process easier.
 Now every mobile number is linked with Aadhar card, so whoever pays anyone through any mode of online payment then the transaction will be recorded, this type of transparency is good when it comes to tax payments.

-Lack of Awareness among people is a major con in the digital money.
+Lack of Awareness among people is a major con in digital money.
 Due to high illiteracy, many scams may happen.
-The government has to promote awareness campaigns and also media has to play a big role in educating the public.
+The government has to promote awareness campaigns and also the media has to play a big role in educating the public.
 If these things happen we can see a better Digital India.

 Digital Money Investment

 Now even RBI is planning to launch a digital currency of its own.
-It is still in initial talks stage, It may or may not happen but even the RBI realized Investing in digital currency is stepping towards future.
+It is still in the initial talks stage, It may or may not happen but even the RBI realized Investing in the digital currency is stepping towards the future.
 India’s central bank announced a ban on selling or buying digital currencies, maybe that is the part of a strategy to launch its own digital currency in India.
 Only time will tell.

-Bitcoin is shaking the world, Still, it hasn’t made any strong impact on India, But when the Government itself comes into cryptocurrency game, our economy will be a lot less boring.
-In the google play, we can find many many digital money apps, even in India.
+Bitcoin is shaking the world, Still, it hasn’t made any strong impact on India, But when the Government itself comes into the cryptocurrency game, our economy will be a lot less boring.
+In Google Play, we can find many many digital money apps, even in India.
 That means people are changing their ways of investing.
 They used to Invest money in Lands and Gold but times have been changing now, They are now leaning towards Mutual Funds, Stock Markets.
 If digital money comes into play we can safely say that many will take part in Digital Money Investment.